yijing-wu/personal-website-v3/README.md

 ## Deploying to GitHub Pages
 - Use the .github/workflows/main.yml GitHub Action workflow for automatic deployment on push to main branch.
 - (optional) If not using the custom domain, set `base` in `vite.config.ts` to `"/personal-website-v3/"` and `basename` in `App.tsx` router to `"/personal-website-v3"`.
+- Run `npm run build` to generate production files in the `dist` folder and check if everything works with `npm run preview`.
+- Push to main branch to trigger GitHub Action for deployment.